Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

     }

 ---
-Each time before *Run()*, the Activity will call *Validate()* method, and if it has any errors plan execution will be stopped with failure, user`s UI Activity Stream will show description for corresponding validation error.
+Each time  *Run()* is called, the Activity will first carry out Activation, which results in a call to the *Validate()* method, and if it has any errors plan execution will be stopped.
-Everything inside the Activity is straightforward when you have SDK for external service, one intermediate step we do inside *Run()* is prepare recived data for StandardTableDataCM.

 ---

 ## Step 6 - Configure terminal project

-After adding so much stuff the terminal need to be configured to work properly.
-First, look into web.config appSettings
-#### a) web.config file
+This is what our Web.Config file looks like:

 ---
     <appSettings file="Config\terminalAsana\Settings.config">
         <add key="CoreWebServerUrl" value="http://localhost:30643/" />